PostHog/posthog.com/contents/careers.md

 ## Open Application

 We take exceptional people when they come along, and we really mean that.
-That's why this is before the list of open roles.

 If you do *not* see a specific role listed, that really doesn't mean we won't have a spot for you.

-We take this applications seriously, and that's why they're listed above our other roles - you won't just end up in a candidate database, we will either hire you, reject you, or give you some insight into when may make more sense to apply.
+We take this application seriously, and that's why it's listed above our other roles - you won't just end up in a candidate database, we will either hire you, reject you, or give you some insight into when may make more sense to apply.

 ## Front-End Developer